varnishcache/homepage/R1/source/releases/install_redhat.rst

 * `Fedora EPEL`_ does community packaging of Varnish Cache.

 * RedHat has packaged versions of Varnish Cache available since Software Collections 2.1.
-Announcement on <http://developers.redhat.com/blog/2015/11/17/software-collections-2-1-generally-available/>.
+Announcement on http://developers.redhat.com/blog/2015/11/17/software-collections-2-1-generally-available/.

-On the Cloud
+Cloud images
 ------------

 Varnish Cache is also made available by Varnish Software in the following